1nst4ll/mango-news/docs/backend-setup.md

 # Backend Setup and Configuration

-This document guides you through setting up and configuring the backend for the Mango News application.
+This document guides you through setting up and configuring the backend for the mango.tc news application.

 ## Prerequisites